-Upon completion of this offering, 530,790,650 shares of our common stock will be outstanding.
-We currently have 7,703,873 shares of common stock outstanding that are unrestricted and may be readily sold by the various holders thereof.
-After effectiveness of this registration statement, 218,113,003 will be freely transferable without restriction or further registration under the Securities Act, except for any shares purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
-The remaining 312,677,647 shares of our common stock outstanding are "restricted shares" as defined in Rule 144.
+Upon completion of this offering, 543,148,998 shares of our common stock will be outstanding (or 90,524,748 shares of common stock after giving effect to the Reverse Stock Split).
+We currently have 7,703,873 shares of common stock outstanding that are unrestricted and may be readily sold by the various holders thereof (or 1,283,978 shares of common stock after giving effect to the Reverse Stock Split).
+After effectiveness of this registration statement, 222,271,352 shares of our common stock will be freely transferable without restriction or further registration under the Securities Act, except for any shares purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act (or 37,045,179 shares of common stock after giving effect to the Reverse Stock Split).
+The remaining 320,877,646 shares of our common stock outstanding are "restricted shares" as defined in Rule 144 (or 53,479,569 shares of common stock after giving effect to the Reverse Stock Split).
 Restricted shares may be sold in the public market only if registered under the Securities Act or if they qualify for an exemption from registration under Rule 144.

-The holders of our Series C Preferred Stock and Series D Preferred Stock are currently accruing PIK Dividends at an aggregate rate of approximately 217 shares of Series C Preferred Stock and 454 shares of Series D Preferred Stock per day until the registration statement of which this prospectus forms a part is declared effective by the SEC and our common stock is listed on a national securities exchange or traded on OTCQB or OTCQX.
-Upon effectiveness of this registration statement, all such PIK Dividends will convert to common stock.
-The resale of such common stock, when calculable, will be included in this registration statement.
+The holders of our Series C Preferred Stock and Series D Preferred Stock are currently accruing PIK Dividends at an aggregate rate of approximately 217 shares of Series C Preferred Stock and shares of Series D Preferred Stock per day until the registration statement of which this prospectus forms a part is declared effective by the SEC at which time all such PIK Dividends will convert to common stock.
+The resale of such common stock to be issued upon conversion of PIK Dividends to be accrued through February 13, 2022 is included in this prospectus.